 Standard of Practice: Sexual Abuse and Sexual Misconduct

-• Do you understand when an individual you have treated would be considered to still be your patient, even though you have not seen them for treatment recently?
+- Do you understand when an individual you have treated is still considered your patient even though you have not provided them with care recently?

 Protecting Patients from Sexual Abuse or Misconduct Guide